MarcusZeal/mystara-isle-canon/content/Sessions/Session 2.md

 ##### Torn Note Fragment 7

-"...before of the flame.... the Mistress will not be happy if anymore captains are sent back to Gehenna..."
+"...beware of the flame.... the Mistress will not be happy if anymore captains are sent back to Gehenna..."

 ##### Torn Note Fragment 8